 Opportunities for Involvement

 City residents who are interested in civic participation or increasing their knowledge about local government operation can apply for the Citizens Academy online at bhamgov.org/citizensacademy.
-The academy meets for 7 weeks, and participants learn about all aspects of the government process.
+The academy meets for 8 weeks, and participants learn about all aspects of the government process.
 The program is offered to Birmingham residents, age 18 or older, at no charge, and a certificate of completion will be given at the end to those who complete the course.
-The next class starts April 25, 2017 and runs 7 weeks.
-For more information, contact Joellen Haines, assistant to the city manager at: email@example.com or call 248-530-1807.
+The next class starts in April, 2019 and runs approximately 8 weeks.
+For details, call Joellen Haines, assistant to the city manager at: email@example.com or call 248-530-1807.

 Have you ever been curious about elections?
 Now is your chance to become a part of the election process!
 Sign up to become an election inspector today!
 Election Inspectors work from 6:00 AM to 10:00 PM and are paid $10.00 per hour.
 (Half day shifts are available if needed.)
 Election Inspectors are required to attend a training session prior to each election and must have strong computer skills.
 All Election Inspectors must be a registered voter, resident of Michigan, and at least 18 years of age or older.
 For additional information, contact the City Clerk’s Office at 248.530.1880.
 Download the Election Inspector Application.

 Birmingham Hometown Parade Volunteers

 Don't miss out on the excitement of parade day!
 You could have the opportunity to carry a banner in the parade, help with participant line up, or in the park set up.
 Contact the City Clerk's Office for more information - 248.530.1880.

 Serve on a Board and Commission

 If you are interested in serving on one of the many boards and commissions in the city, please contact the city clerk's office.
 We have openings on various boards from time to time.
 It is a good way to contribute to your community and learn about civic activities and functions.
 Contact the Clerk's Office for more information - 248.530.1880.